James Spann: Global warming

 Spann's original viewpoints have been criticized by many in the meteorology community.
 In a blog post for Inside Climate News, Katherine Bagley explained that the short-term models used by many TV weather forecasters are too short-term to demonstrate long-term climate patterns, and that most meteorology degrees do not include any education on climate or climate change.

-Spann asserted in 2007 that it is money from research grants rather than genuine science that fuels support for the global warming hypothesis:

-Billions of dollars of grant money is flowing into the pockets of those on the man-made global warming bandwagon.
-No man-made global warming, the money dries up.
-This is big money, make no mistake about it.
-Always follow the money trail and it tells a story.
-Even the lady at "The Weather Channel" probably gets paid good money for a prime time show on climate change.
-No man-made global warming, no show, and no salary.
-Nothing wrong with making money at all, but when money becomes the motivation for a scientific conclusion, then we have a problem.
-For many, global warming is a big cash grab.

 Spann was countering a statement made by Heidi Cullen, a staff meteorologist with The Weather Channel, who had written that those who disagreed with the view that global warming was caused by man-made events should not be given the Seal of Approval by the American Meteorological Society.
 Spann's remarks in his station's weather blog were linked to by the Drudge Report, which thrust Spann — a well-known personality in north and central Alabama, but little known outside that area — into the larger spotlight.
 As of 2011, Spann has the most followers on Twitter and the most fans on Facebook of any local television meteorologist.

-Spann is also a signatory of the Cornwall Alliance for the Stewardship of Creation's "An Evangelical Declaration on Global Warming".
-Which states: "We believe Earth and its ecosystems — created by God's intelligent design and infinite power and sustained by His faithful providence — are robust, resilient, self-regulating, and self-correcting, admirably suited for human flourishing, and displaying His glory.
-Earth's climate system is no exception."
+Spann is also a signatory of the Cornwall Alliance for the Stewardship of Creation, Which states: "We believe Earth and its ecosystems — created by God's intelligent design and infinite power and sustained by His faithful providence — are robust, resilient, self-regulating, and self-correcting, admirably suited for human flourishing, and displaying His glory.
+Earth's climate system is no exception".